course-details-portlet

 Further on evaluation

-The course is a case-based course where the students write a short individual project report that summarizes the literature in the course and summarizes their own thoughts on how new solutions can be created in the intersection between the programme's three academic focus areas.
+The course is a case-based course where the students write a short individual project report that summarises the literature in the course and summarises their own thoughts on how new solutions can be created in the intersection between the programme's three academic focus areas (group work may be allowed upon request and must be approved by the course responsible).
 The answer will be given a letter grade from A-F.

 The course also contains three smaller compulsory written exercises that prepare the student for the final report.